Leigh Day privacy and cookies policy

 - respond to claims, exercise and defend our legal rights

-- offer you information about events or services e.g. to send you a brochure about the firms work that we do
+- send you legal updates, information about Leigh Day events or services e.g. to send you a brochure about the work that we do

 - keep you informed of legal developments

 If you contact us for a non-case related query we will use your personal information to respond to your enquiry.
 Depending on the nature of your interest in our firm we may also provide you with information about us, our services and our events.